Introducing Analytical CRM Strategic Framework in CRM

 - Successfully managing this value exchange, maximising the lifetime value of desirable customer segments.

 The value the customer receives from the supplier organisation is the total package of benefits derived from the ‘core’ product and the added value that enhance the basic features such as service and support.
 The aim is to create a value proposition which is superior to and more profitable than those of competitors.
-To determine if the value proposition is likely to result in superior customer experience.
+To determine if the value proposition is likely to result in a superior customer experience.

 It is necessary to quantify the relative importance that customers place upon the various attributes of a product.